Be our Young Researcher of the Year 2014!

 Selection ProcedureThe winner will be selected by a jury convened for this purpose.
 The jury may also nominate a candidate who has not been suggested.

 The jury consists of:

 - Prof. Dr.-Ing.
-Jutta Binder-Hobbach, Vice-President of the Worms University of Applied Sciences
+Jutta Binder-Hobbach, University of Applied Sciences Worms

 - Prof. Dr. Thomas Bradtke, HAW Hamburg

 - Prof. Dr. Werner Nau, Jacobs University Bremen

 - Prof. Dr. Dr. Fabian Theis, Head of Institute at Helmholtz-Zentrum München

 ContactsWe will be happy to answer any questions you may have.
 Please e-mail your questions to:

 Young Researcher of the Year 2013: Prof. Dr. Walid MaalejProf.
 Walid Maalej from the University of Hamburg has been honoured by academics as Young Researcher of the Year 2013.
 Maalej is a junior professor in the field of computer science, his research focusing on the interface between software engineering and the social aspects of computer science.

 In addition to his own academic work, he also organises international workshops and is involved in 'Schotsteck', the Hamburger Programme for the Interactive Promotion of Talent and Careers.